frissyn/rtcg/README.md

 ### Purpose

-Despie it's name, this project will not contain any game-like interactions for the card index.
-The purpose of this project is to build a comprehensive API for interacting *with* the cards.
+Despite it's name, this project will not contain any game-like interactions for the card index.
+The purpose of this project is to build a comprehensive API for interacting *with* the card index itself.
+Other operations, like managing user authentication and inventory, will be handled elsewhere.
 While there are no plans to create a game, you're more than welcome to use the API to make one of your own!

-### Contributing
+### Contributing and Help

 RTCG is currently closed to contributions, feel free to help out once we open up!
+If you like the project or want to find help, report a bug, or give us feedback, feel free to join our [Discord Server](https://replcardga.me/invite)!

 ### License